About Recasts

 The patterns used to make late 19th and 20th century hand-poured hollowware castings were more than simply representations of their final product.
 The side gating technique used in that era and after requires patterns to have all of the channels and risers through which molten metal would flow into the mold already attached as an integral part.
 Once the casting hardens and is released from the sand mold, the metal filling those channels and risers that hardened as well must be broken off.
 The roughness left at those break points is then ground somewhat smooth.

-A recast, by contrast, is typically made by simply embedding an actual pan in a sand mold, cutting a hole or slit into the top of the mold, removing the pan after the sand hardened, reassembling the mold, then pouring the molten metal through the opening.
-Subsequently, the excess hardened metal at that single point-of-entry is broken off and the residual ground smooth enough to (hopefully) let the pan set level.
+A recast, by contrast, is typically made by simply embedding an actual pan in a sand mold, cutting a hole or slit into the top of the mold, removing the pan after the sand has hardened, reassembling the mold, then pouring the molten metal through the opening.
+Subsequently, the excess hardened metal at that single point-of-entry is broken off and the residual ground off smooth enough to (hopefully) let the pan set level.

 This quick and dirty method therefore leaves artifacts of the casting process inconsistent with the side gating technology used to cast the copied pan.
 After breaking off the excess hardened metal, a "sprue" or "gate mark" is left in the bottom of the casting.
 In the majority of cases seen, no attempt is made to conceal the original maker's markings.